PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 + Checked if the end date was later than the start date.

 Measures taken to fix errors and prepare the database for analysis:
-+ Renamed columns for clarity.
++ Renamed column "member_casual" to "usertype" for clarity.
 + Created new columns to facilitate analysis: trip_duration_hour, trip_duration_min, trip_duration_sec, trip_hour, trip_time_of_day, trip_day, trip_weekday, trip_weekday_name, trip_month, trip_month_name, trip_season.
 + Deleted rows with trips that lasted less than 1 minute.
++ Fixed blanks in columns: start_station_name, start_station_id, end_station_name and end_station_id, with the text "unknown".

 <details>
-  <summary>Click to show queries used for data cleaning</summary>
+  <summary>Click to show queries used for data cleaning.</summary>

 ```tsql
 -- DATA CLEANING & MANIPULATION